Japanese Encephalitis Outbreaks

 Japanese Encephalitis in Indonesia

 The U.S. CDC reports JE cases from many Indonesian islands, including Bali, Java, Kalimantan, Nusa Tenggara, Papua, and Sumatra.
-The WHO has actively supported Indonesia's Ministry of Health with interventions to control JEV infection, such as preparing to introduce JEV vaccination in new endemic provinces, focusing on West Kalimantan.
+The WHO has actively supported Indonesia's Ministry of Health with interventions to control JEV infection, including preparations to introduce JEV vaccination in new endemic provinces, with a focus on West Kalimantan.

 Japanese Encephalitis in Japan